Prescription Drug Fraud

 As illegal prescription drug use continues to become more prevalent in our society, the legal system will also continue to have a punitive stance on such an issue.
 With all there is to lose in a case that involves any drug charges, finding the right criminal defense attorney to represent you is of paramount importance to keeping your freedom intact.

-The attorneys of The Law Offices of Richard C. McConathy are dedicated to providing those they defend with excellent client service, while making certain that their rights are protected throughout the entire legal process.
+The attorneys of Law Offices of Richard C. McConathy are dedicated to providing those they defend with excellent client service, while making certain that their rights are protected throughout the entire legal process.
 The legal team has a strict adherence to developing a strong legal understanding while staying ahead of the pack by relentlessly following the trends and important developments in the Texas legal system.
 This commitment to leaving no stone unturned has manifested itself in the form of intelligent legal counsel that focuses on creating a strong and personalized defense strategy for your particular case.

-If you would like to sit down and speak with the legal team at The Law Offices of Richard C. McConathy in the form of a free and confidential consultation, call (972) 233-5700 or send an online message today.
+If you would like to sit down and speak with the legal team at Law Offices of Richard C. McConathy in the form of a free and confidential consultation, call (972) 233-5700 or send an online message today.
 The attorneys proudly represent individuals from the North Texas counties of Dallas, Collin, Wise, Johnson, Tarrant, Denton, Ellis, Rockwall.

 Prescription Drug Fraud under Texas Law